aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/04-plugin-setup.md

 The preparation of a plugin setup proceeds as follows:

-1. A DAO user selects a plugin with a specific version from the marketplace UI to install it or from the DAO dashboard to update or uninstall it.
-Depending on the case, the `prepareInstallation`, `prepareUpdate`, or `prepareUninstallation` method in the `PluginSetup` contract associated with the version to set up is called through the `PluginSetupProcessor` (and creates a unique setup ID).
+1. A DAO builder selects a plugin with a specific version from the UI to install, uninstall, or update.
+Depending on the case, the `prepareInstallation`, `prepareUpdate`, or `prepareUninstallation` method in the `PluginSetup` contract associated with that version is called through the `PluginSetupProcessor` (and creates a unique setup ID).
 2. The `PluginSetup` contract deploys all the contracts

    and gathers addresses and other input arguments required for the plugin setup.
-   This can include
+   This can include:

    - deployment of new contracts
    - initialization of new storage variables